shani1610/underwater-object-detection/report/README.md

 what can we do?
 1) train more layers (which?)
 2) add augmentations
-3) cross validation for fine tuning
+3) cross validation for hyper parameter tuning
+4) try other optimizer, learning rate, epoch number